rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Investigation and remediation
 -----------------------------

 Rackspace engineers investigate the findings, engage the customer as necessary according to the runbook, and recommend remediation actions.
-On AWS accounts that include the Manage & Operate Service Block, Rackspace remediates the findings.
+On AWS accounts that subscribe to Elastic Engineering, Rackspace remediates the findings.

 Ongoing management
 ------------------